 Here’s a guide on how to shop for espresso machines, which explains what high-quality espresso equipment should have and what to look for when buying.

 Since most coffee shops use unground beans to make the freshest coffee possible, you’ll want to add an industrial coffee grinder to your coffee shop equipment list.
 Investing in the right grinder can make all the difference in the flavor profiles and the aroma of your coffee or espresso.

-Check out this in-depth analysis of the best commercial coffee grinders to find one that meets your store’s needs and your budget.
+Check out this in-depth analysis of the best commercial coffee grinders to find one that you can add to your coffee shop equipment list.

 4. POS system and website

 A POS system does more than just ring up sales.
 A coffee shop POS can help you keep track of your inventory, monitor your business’s analytics and profits, manage employees and take payments anywhere.

 As a modern-day coffee shop, you’ll need a POS that will let you sell across channels.
 Whether that means integrations with third-party delivery platforms, a restaurant ecommerce store or online ordering capabilities, you’ll want a solution that’s flexible for customers.
 Your POS should streamline online, phone and in-person orders so that you’ll never miss an opportunity for a sale.